Call for Proposals for 2017

 This annual competition is designed to encourage and reward scholars embarking on significant research in the area of women and politics.
 Numerous proposals from a variety of academic disciplines are received each year.
 Proposals are blind-reviewed by a faculty committee.

 Research projects submitted for prize consideration may address any topic related to women and politics.
-Scholars at any level, including graduate students and junior faculty members, may apply.
+Scholars at any level, from graduate students to tenured faculty members, may apply.

-To be considered for the 2014 prize, applicants should submit the following materials, postmarked by November 26, 2014:
+To be considered for the 2017 prize, applicants should email the following materials to the Catt Center by 11:59 p.m.
+CST on November 22, 2017:

 - Biographical statement for author(s) (one page or less for each author)